klabranche/pytoh/README.md

 You will be promtped to login into GitHub if you have not already done so in Visual Studio Code.

-1. Re-open the Codespace by selecting the `<> Code` menu in your browser; select the `Codespaces` tab.
+1. Re-open the Codespace by selecting the `<> Code` menu in your browser; select `Codespaces` tab.
 1. Select the randomly named Codespace and then `Open this codespace in VS Code desktop` when the Codespace page starts to load.
-1. Select `Open` when you get this site is trying to open Visual Studio Code popup.
+1. Select `Open` when you get "this site is trying to open Visual Studio Code" popup.
-1. Select `Open` when you get the allow an extension to open this URI? popup.
+1. Select `Open` when you get "allow an extension to open this URI?" popup.

 With your Codespace now running:

-1. In the terminal (CTRL+Shift+\`), type `python console.py` to run the console Tower of Hanoi sample.
+1. In the terminal (CTRL+Shift+\`); type `python console.py` to run the console sample.
 1. In the terminal; type `flask run` and either click on the url in the text `* Running on http://127.0.0.1:5000 (Press CTRL+C to quit)` or select `Open in Browser` in the popup message to run the web application version.
-1. Press `CTRL+C` to stop the web application.
+1. In the terminal; press `CTRL+C` to stop the web application.
-1. To stop the session; click `Codespaces` in the lower left hand corner of Visual Studio Code.
+1. To stop the Codespace session; click `Codespaces` in the lower left hand corner of Visual Studio Code.
 Select `Stop current codespace` in the drop down menu opened by the command palette.

 You can also use Visual Studio Code's command palette (`CTRL+Shift+P`) to manage your Codespaces.
 To see all the available options type `codespaces` in the command palette window.